lia-07/advent-of-code-typescript-starter/README.md

 # Advent of Code TypeScript Starter

 I made this starter script to streamline the process of preparing and testing my entries into the 2023 Advent of Code (my first year).
 I found some of the other ones confusing, so I made my own.
 It is relatively simple and somewhat opinionated, but feel free to change anything for yourself.
-This project uses the [Bun Runtime](https://bun.sh). 🩵
+This project uses the [Bun Runtime](https://bun.sh) for package management, execution and testing. 🩵

 ## Setup and run